-- 43,000 new homes by 2025.
+Housing is one of the most significant issues in the borough, and a target has now been set of around 43,000 new homes by 2025.
 This will potentially increase the pressure on the borough's heritage resource, but at the same time also generates opportunities to adapt existing heritage stock.

 Issues around low employment and high deprivation could also be partly addressed through greater emphasis on tourism, and the borough's rich and diverse heritage of international, national and local importance could have an important role to play in this.

-Heritage could also have a role to play in addressing the health issues that the borough faces, and the challenges associated with very high population densities through increased emphasis and access to the borough's historic landscapes, gardens, squares and waterways. - 2.2.4 Further details about the socio-economic profile of Tower Hamlets today is provided in Appendix B. - 2.2.5 Tower Hamlets has a wealth of heritage, of local, national and international importance (see Figure 2).
+Heritage could also have a role to play in addressing the health issues that the borough faces, and the challenges associated with very high population densities - through increased emphasis and access to the borough's historic landscapes, gardens, squares and waterways.

+Further details about the socio-economic profile of Tower Hamlets today is provided in Appendix B.

+Tower Hamlets has a wealth of heritage, of local, national and international importance (see Figure 2).
 The borough contains all or part of 50% of the World Heritage Sites in London, and in comparison to averages across the London boroughs, it has a relatively high proportion of Scheduled Monuments, Grade II listed buildings and conservation areas.